OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/charge_annihilation_set/irak4_s2/PREPARATION_DETAILS.md

 <li>If multiple ligands, extract preferred ligand input (after discussion with the OpenFE team).
 Here the charged versions of the ligands were kept
 <li>Check the sequence to see if it contains any non-natural amino acids, mutate back if I do
 <li>Check all caps to see if any need to be charged or not.
 Leave residue if charged
-<li>Open the Protein preparation wizard, if caps are needed
+<li>Open the Protein preparation wizard (Schrodinger 2024-2), if caps are needed
 <li>Run only step 3 - "Preprocess".
 The only three options activated are:
    <ul type="disc">
     <li>Cap termini